Academic Catalogs

 Demonstration of Critical Thinking

-Students are required to monitor their own progress, preparing the music, and listening to make needed adjustments during rehearsals and performance.
+Students are required to monitor their own progress in preparing the music and making adjustments during rehearsals and performance.

 Required Writing, Problem Solving, Skills Demonstration

-Students will perform a minimum of two different major concerts per semester.
+Students will perform a minimum of two different concerts per semester.

 Eligible Disciplines